DumbDave961/technic_recycle/README.md

-# technic_recycle
-Recycling recipes for Technic machines on Minetest Game
+A collection of recipes for recycling items using Technic machines.
+Stone stairs can be ground into sand.
+Turn obsidian and an empty bucket into a lava bucket with alloy furnaces.